FusionAuth/fusionauth-example-testing-lambdas/README.md

 This repo holds a modified version of the FusionAuth 5 minute getting started guide.
 It uses the kickstart functionality to obviate manual configuration of FusionAuth.

+This project is used to show examples of creating and testing lambdas.

+This project is paired with the [Lambda Guide](https://fusionauth.io/docs/v1/tech/guides/lambda).
+In order for the tests to pass, you need to work through that guide.

 ## Project Contents

 The `docker-compose.yml` file and the `kickstart` directory are used to start and configure a local FusionAuth server.